 - The person has a concentration of heroin in their urine of at least 150 nanograms OR at least 50 nanograms in their blood.

 - The person has a concentration of LSD (acid) in their urine of at least 25 nanograms OR at least 10 nanograms in their blood.

 - The person has a concentration of marihuana (marijuana, weed, bud, pot) in their urine of at least 10 nanograms OR at least 2 nanograms in their blood.

-The penalties of a OMVI conviction in Columbus or any other location in Ohio are extensive and include both jail time and a possibility for large fines.
+The penalties of a OMVI conviction in Cincinnati or any other location in Ohio are extensive and include both jail time and a possibility for large fines.
 According to §4511.19(G) the standard charge for a first OMVI is a misdemeanor of the first degree.